beepnl/BEEP/readme.md

 ### Installation
 Install [InfluxDB](https://www.influxdata.com/) or set up an account at [InfluxCloud](https://cloud2.influxdata.com/signup)

-:question: Does it need to be a 1.x version of influx?

-I started with just configuring the Cloud version and CLI.
-But then you are not allowed to create users.
-I understand that it is still necessary for the app to have an Influx user, password and database, but maybe I did not fully understand how to connect to the cloud.
-I am not sure why you cannot run the user create command, maybe it is a bug related to that, the error I got was the same: [https://community.influxdata.com/t/create-user-fail-with-error-write-users-is-unauthorized/20509](https://community.influxdata.com/t/create-user-fail-with-error-write-users-is-unauthorized/20509)

-If you install a 2.x version of Influx, you do not have databases but buckets (Actually I'm not sure when databases started to be buckets, but I think it was with 2.)

 #### Optional: migrate from local Influx v1.7.3 db to managed InfluxDB Cloud

 - https://docs.influxdata.com/influxdb/cloud/upgrade/v1-to-cloud/